 David has a PhD in Engineering (UNSW), 1st Class Honours Degree in Engineering (NSWIT); and Graduate Certificate in Dispute Resolution (UTS).

 David was the dux of the final year of his undergraduate degree.
 He worked in the mining, manufacturing and construction industries for more than a decade before entering academe.
 In 1992 David was awarded an Australian Postgraduate Research Award – Industry and in 1995 joined UTS academic staff.
 In 2007 he was made an honorary safety advisor with the Royal Society for the Prevention of Accidents.
-In 2009 he was award the William Evans Fellowship by the University of Otago, New Zealand.
+In 2009 he was awarded the William Evans Fellowship by the University of Otago, New Zealand.

 He has also completed an apprenticeship as a Fitter and Machinist; TAFE Electrical Wiring Engineering Course; TAFE Establishing a Small Business; Graduate course in Principles and Practice of Teaching and Learning (UNSW); Certificate IV in Assessment and Workplace Training; and WHS General Construction Induction.